Introductory interest rates explained

 You can keep track by checking:

-- Your monthly statement – the transaction pages include a breakdown of the interest rates which apply to your balance, as well as any expiry dates.
+• Your monthly statement includes a breakdown of the interest rates that apply to your balance, along with any expiry dates.
+You can also check your recent transactions using Online Banking or the Mobile Banking app.

-If there’s an account fee or charge on your Halifax credit card statement that you wouldn’t expect, please contact us on 0345 944 4555.
-Speak to an adviser 7am-11pm, 7 days a week.
+If there’s a fee or charge on your Halifax credit card statement that you wouldn’t expect, contact us on 0345 944 4555 and we can double check for you.
+Speak to an adviser 8am – 8pm, seven days a week.

 Frequently asked questions on introductory rates